jwmerrill/PowerSeries.jl/README.md

 julia> series(0.0, 1.0, -1.0/2, 1.0/3, -1.0/4, 1.0/5)
 Series5{Float64}(0.0,1.0,-0.5,0.3333333333333333,-0.25,0.2)
 ```

-###Status
-PowerSeries.jl is currently a proof of concept.
-The API may change before it is released as a Julia package.

 ###Theory of operation
 Computations of functions of a power series are based on the fundamental theorem of calculus: